 Instructions

-- Heat oil in a saute pan over medium heat.
-Add onion and saute for 4 minutes.
+- Cook the aromatics.
+Heat oil in a saute pan over medium heat.
+Add onion and saute for 3 minutes.
 Add garlic and saute for an additional minute.

-- Add basil, oregano, thyme, salt and pepper.
+- Add the spices.
+Add basil, oregano, thyme, salt and pepper.
 Saute for 30 seconds until fragrant.

-- Add the tomatoes and vinegar.
+- Finish the sauce.
+Add the tomatoes and vinegar.
 Stir to combine.
 Reduce heat to medium-low and simmer for 30 minutes.

 I love homemade tomato sauce- it's such a good recipe to have memorized!!